Create and measure Baseline Profiles without Macrobenchmark

 The file specifies one rule per line.
 Each rule represents a pattern for matching methods or classes in the app or library that needs to be optimized.

 The syntax for these rules is a superset of the human-readable ART profile format (HRF) when using adb shell profman --dump-classes-and-methods.
-The syntax is very similar to the syntax for descriptors and signatures, but also allows wildcards to simplify the rule-writing process.
+The syntax is similar to the syntax for descriptors and signatures, but lets wildcards be used to simplify the rule-writing process.

-The following examples shows a few Baseline Profile rules included in the Jetpack Compose library:
+The following example shows a few Baseline Profile rules included in the Jetpack Compose library:

 HSPLandroidx/compose/runtime/ComposerImpl;->updateValue(Ljava/lang/Object;)V